nwrx/nano/packages/api/model/README.md

 - Has a reference to the `Model` being requested.
 - Has a reference to a `Thread` to track the conversation context.
 - Can have a status to indicate the state of the request (e.g., `Pending`, `Processing`, `Completed`, `Failed`).

+### `ModelEvent`: Represents an event related to a model request.
+- Contains the event details, such as the type of event (e.g., `RequestCreated`, `RequestCompleted`, `RequestFailed`).
+- Has a reference to the `ModelRequest` associated with the event.
+- Can have additional metadata to provide context about the event, such as error messages or processing times.
+- Can be used to trigger notifications or actions based on the event type.

 ### `ModelMessage`: Represents a message in a conversation with a model.
 - Contains the message content, sender information, and timestamp.